We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 As you can see in the picture, the quality of the diamond from DiamondWave was superb.
 You probably will never find an SI1 GIA certified diamond looking cleaner than this one.

 If you look closely, you can see that the inclusion lies on the girdle of the diamond just above the 3 o’clock position.
-While it’s true that the diamond “only” received a Very Good cut grade, but I suspect this is because it was graded with Good Symmetry.
+While it’s true that the diamond “only” received a very good cut grade (see our article about the importance of diamond cut), but I suspect this is because it was graded with good symmetry.

 GIA’s rules stipulate that if a diamond receives a grade of Good or lower for its Polish or Symmetry, the maximum cut grade it can receive is Very Good.
 I suspect that this is the reason this stone did not receive an Excellent cut grade.